wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    PROTIP: Redirecting the command output to a file makes it easier and less error-prone than manually highlighting and copying.

-1. Copy the file's contents to the Clipboard:
+1. Copy the file's contents to your operating system Clipboard:

    <pre><strong>pbcopy < $HOME/mygitsigning.pub</strong></pre>